Consider using AbortController in JavaScript and React

 Avoiding memory leaks by efficiently handling component unmounts

-What is AbortController
+What is AbortController?

-allows you to create an abortable signal that can be passed to asynchronous operations, such as fetch
+AbortController allows you to create an abortable signal that can be passed to asynchronous operations, such as fetch requests.
+When you call the .abort() method, any asynchronous tasks associated with the signal are canceled immediately.

 Example